 Fulbright Overview (video)

 The Institute of International Education (IIE) Fulbright U.S. Student Program awards full grants to visual artists for international study and independent research in over 140 countries.
-Applicants should begin the application process during Spring 2022 in order to apply when they return to campus in the fall.
-This video is led by MICA's Fulbright Program Advisor and Fulbright winner, Erin Treacy.
+Applicants should begin the application process in April, during Spring 2024 semester, in order to officially apply when they return to campus during the fall 2024 semester.

 Eligibility Requirements